 - Communicate effectively the vision and purpose of the organization.

-- Lead the organization, on behalf of and representing the organization at external meetings and events
+- Lead the organization, on behalf of and represent the organization at external meetings and events

 Overall Role Description